 A conventional portable fuel generator produces only AC electricity, and this current is not stable enough to power sensitive devices: the fluctuations and power surges can damage electronics such as laptops and cellphones.
 Conventional generators are also generally noisier than inverter generators.

 Portable inverter generators are not only usually quieter than an equivalently sized standard generator, they’re more powerful and fuel efficient as well, which makes them popular as portable generators.
 Inverter generators use a series of capacitors to change between AC and DC current.
-The power produced has a more stable current, so you can charge electrical devices without worry.
+The power produced has a more stable current, so you can charge electrical devices without worry, and the fuel efficiency gives them a head start on run time.

 2. Automatic Start